 The airport's consultants, Oxera, state that they do not expect the proposed scheme to result in material net job creation at the national level.
 This is because most jobs that might be created by the project would be displaced from other parts of the economy and other regions.
 Nonetheless Gatwick claims in the consultation overview document that "Additional jobs generated by the Project are expected to increase overall employment and generate additional value".
-This statement is not currently supportable.
+This statement is not supportable and is therefore misleading.

-Given the lack of national level job creation associated with the proposed scheme any local or regional job creation would be at the expense of other regions.
+Given the lack of national level job creation associated with the proposed scheme, any local or regional job creation would be at the expense of other regions.
 It would therefore be likely to be inconsistent with the government's levelling up agenda.

-In relation to local and regional employment, the projections developed by Oxera and presented by the airport are subject to significant uncertainty and cannot in our view currently be relied upon.
+The economic and employment projections developed by Oxera and presented by the airport are subject to significant uncertainty and cannot in our view currently be relied upon.
 In particular Oxera's work: